taylormcknight/mcknightlabs/_posts/tech-design/2016-02-24-stop-thinking-tools.md

 description: I have been asked for design career advice from a number of college students.
 One of the questions that keeps coming up… Do I need to learn to code?
 A lot of times, I’ll say, “it depends.”
 This week, I changed my answer.
 I told a college senior, “no.”
 image: /media/img/posts/tech-design/2016-02-24-stop-thinking-tools/stop-tools.jpg
 category: tech-design
+og_title: Stop thinking about tools
+og_description: I have been asked for design career advice from a number of college students.
+One of the questions that keeps coming up… Do I need to learn to code?
+A lot of times, I’ll say, “it depends.”
+This week, I changed my answer.
+I told a college senior, “no.”
+og_image: /media/img/posts/tech-design/2016-02-24-stop-thinking-tools/stop-tools.jpg
+og_type: website
 ---

 I have been asked for design career advice from a number of college students.
 One of the questions that keeps coming up...
 Do I need to learn to code?